 You’d find this super useful: 18 key customer service metrics + How to use them

 You must also ensure that the software helps you measure trends and correlations over a period of time.
-The ups and downs in your team’s performance are what will ultimately lead them to improvement.
+The ups and downs in your team’s performance are what will ultimately lead them to improvement and solid customer relationships.

 Another feature that helps you track and report changes around customer requests is the ability to add tags.
 With the help of tags, you can measure the growth or decline of queries around a specific feature or type of request over a period of time.

-Tracking and reporting customer service metrics is essential if you want your team to reach their full potential.
+Tracking and reporting customer service metrics in customer service tools is essential if you want your team to reach their full potential.